Cyfrin/solidity-by-example.github.io/src/pages/visibility/index.md

 - `public` - any contract and account can call
 - `private` - only inside the contract that defines the function
-- `internal`- only inside contract that inherits an `internal` function
+- `internal`- only inside a contract that inherits an `internal` function
 - `external` - only other contracts and accounts can call

 State variables can be declared as `public`, `private`, or `internal` but not `external`.